The limit of the Yang-Mills flow on semi-stable bundles: Convergence Results

-\begin{proposition} Let $f_0$ be the holomorphic inclusion of the sheaf $S$ into $(E,\bar\pl_0)$.
-Given a sequence of holomorphic structures $\bar\pl_j$ along the Yang-Mills flow, we have a sequence $f_j=\ti w_j\circ f_0$ of holomorphic inclusions of $S$ into $(E,\bar\pl_j)$, which converge (after passing to a subsquence) in $L^p_{2}$ to a holomorphic map $f_\infty$, which is non-trivial. \end{proposition} \begin{proof}
+\begin{proposition} Let $f_j=w_j\circ f_0$ be the sequence of holomorphic inclusions of $S$ into $(E,\bar\pl_j)$ constructed above.
+After choosing a suitable normalization and passing to a subsequence, this sequence converges on compact subsets of $X\backslash (Z_{an}\cup Z_{alg})$ in $L^p_{2}$ to a holomorphic map $f_\infty$, which is non-trivial. $f_\infty$ extends to a map on all of $X$. \end{proposition} \begin{proof}

-Consider the family of compact subsets $K(r)\subset X\backslash Z_{an}$, defined to be the complement of a tube around $Z_{an}$: \be K(r):=X\backslash \bigcup_{x\in Z_{an}}B_r(x).\nonumber \ee Our first goal is to show that for some $r_0>0$, \be ||f_j||_{C^0(X)}\leq C\,||f_j||_{L^2(K(r_0))}, \ee where the constant $C$ is uniform in $j$.
-Since $f_j$ is holomorphic it solves the equation: \be \bar\pl^\dagger(\bar\pl f_j+A''_jf_j-f_jA''_0)=0, \ee which is an elliptic equation in divergence form.
-After multiplying $f_j$ by a suitable bump function which vanishes along $\pl K(r)$ and is identically one in $K(2r)$, we can use a Moser iteration technique to get the following estimate: \be ||f_j||_{C^0(K(2r))}\leq C||f_j||_{L^2(K(r))}, \ee (for details see $\cite{Gt}$ Theorem 8.15).
-However, since we used a bump function this estimate will depend on $r$, and will blow up if we send $r$ to zero.
-We get around this difficulty as follows.